erogenousbeef-zz/BigReactors/Roadmap.md

 - Needs sweet lightning effects

 ### Core
+- Add maximum-dimension API and checks to BeefCore
 - Create ITileEntityProxy to handle things like fuel columns more nicely
 - Add ChunkLoading mechanic.
 Either reactors must act as chunkloaders for all occupied chunks, or they must somehow keep all of their constituent chunks loaded if any single chunk is loaded